Vietnam.vn - Nền tảng quảng bá Việt Nam

 Shyly following behind was student Ho Van Dao.
 Not having time to prepare flowers like his friends, Dao brought 3 green tea branches to give to his teacher, then shyly said: "I couldn't find flowers, so I picked green tea leaves from the garden to give to you to make tea to drink."

 During 29 years of working in education in the highland commune of Lam Hoa, bringing letters to the Ma Lieng people, the gift that Mr. Duc desires most is the maturity of his students.
-He only hopes that they will have enough to eat, warm clothes to wear, and go to school so that in the future they can contribute to building the village out of poverty and move forward.
+He only hopes that they will have enough to eat, warm clothes, and go to school so that in the future they can contribute to building the village out of poverty and move forward.

 In response to her feelings, at the end of the class, Mr. Duc rode his motorbike to the commune center to buy candy and milk, and brought them back to the classroom so that the teacher and students could celebrate together, joining in the common joy of celebrating Vietnamese Teachers' Day.